StoreyLab/qvalue/README.md

 plot(qobj)
 ```

-For more details on how to use the package please see the package vignette.
+For additional details, please see the package vignette.

 ### Point-and-click implementation
 A [Shiny](http://shiny.rstudio.com "Shiny") implementation of the package written by Andrew Bass can be found [here](http://qvalue.princeton.edu "qvalue").